RECOVER your wild heart and mind, RESTORE your connection to Nature,

 Final Project: Each student is expected to complete a project that reflects some aspect of how they will integrate the program into their work.
 The may be a research paper, designing a group eco-program, practice with individual ecotherapy, a personal reflection project, etc. These capstone projects should be completed over summer.

-Our Spring (May) and Summer (Aug/Sept) intensives will be hosted at a the Bell Valley retreat center outside of Boonville, CA, which includes over 650 acres of rolling grasslands, expansive views and extensive trails amidst a rich and bio-diverse ecosystem in the rolling inland hills in the lovely Anderson Valley of Mendocino County.
+Our residential intensives will be hosted at a the Bell Valley retreat center outside of Boonville, CA, which includes over 650 acres of rolling grasslands, expansive views and extensive trails amidst a rich and bio-diverse ecosystem in the rolling inland hills in the lovely Anderson Valley of Mendocino County.

 In this setting our intensives will invite our senses to expand and for the group to drop into a very deep experience of themselves in relationship to the landscape while being supported by a truly exquisite variety of accommodations There are a variety of accommodations.
 These range from an elegant farm house to more rustic rooms.
 Some are close to the main house/dining room and some are more remote.
 All are very comfortable and beautifully furnished.
 Visit the center’s website for more details.

-There is a supplement for any weekend to upgrade to a private room.
+There is a supplement for any retreat to upgrade to a private room.
 We will do our best to provide preferred accommodation type and will encourage everyone to try out different rooms during the residentials.
 Lodging varies between: Permanent “glamping” tents on gorgeous rolling hills with bathroom access a short walk from the tents.
-Upstairs in a classic country barn with shared half bath and short walk to shower house.
+Upstairs in a classic remodeled country barn with shared bath.
 Bunk beds in spacious octagonal building with own kitchen and full bath.
 Graciously restored four bedroom farmhouse.
 Some rooms with en-suite.
 Some folks may opt to set up their own tent on the land.

 Our meeting space will be a lovely knoll top yurt, outdoor theater and many comfortable places to sit outdoors.
-The center has an extensive system of hiking trails and a swimmable pond.
+The center has an extensive system of hiking trails, a swimmable pond and a hot tub.
 Delicious, organic and locally sourced meals (with many options for food preferences) will be shared in the main farmhouse dining room.

 There are some discounts and add-ons as options: